 |I like a review that makes me edit, even if it bothers me or offends me.
 So I look at your piece with, "What would I change to make this better and why?"
 And I write down most of what I think... the limit being how much you paid, more than how much you can handle!
 And of course there's no guarantee that my advice won't make it worse.
 Well, except the long list of bestseller credits-- oh, I haven't published them yet.
 But feel free to request a refund if I really like your piece.
 It's happened, sometimes I'm in too good of a mood and I think your work is perfect.
 If it was, you'd be submitting it for a royalty advance... praise is nice but it's like Chinese food, you need more in an hour.
 Whereas critique sticks to your ribs...|

 Places of Interest: Unique Wedding Invitations for wedding needs.
-Fax Machines and Color Copiers found here.
+Office Copiers and Color Copiers found here.

 Baby Names can be hard to pick.
 Finally - Clean, hygenic toilet seats covers.
-Body Piercing anyone?
+Dramatic Music rocks.

 Teaching is a noble job.
 Everyone loves Pets. ?>Information on Tax Refunds.
-Appetots is all about Kids Food.
-Wiggly is a worm.